Nlea/Camunda-and-Robotframework/README.md

 After registration, an email is sent to the user to inform them about the new accounts.
 The following document provides more detail on the different RF Service Task implementations, and the different architecture they use to integrate with Camunda:

+## Run the project

+:collision: Please be aware that the Bots that automate UI might fail if the UI has changed.

+1. Start Camunda (you can use [Docker](https://github.com/camunda/docker-camunda-bpm-platform) or [Camundarun](https://docs.camunda.org/manual/7.15/installation/camunda-bpm-run/)).
+2. Deploy the process Diagram to Camunda.
+3. Start a process instance.
+4. Install necessary Python modules for each RF-Worker.
+Run ```pip install -r install/requirements.txt```.
+5. Make sure to include your credentials `RF-Mailing-Bot/env.py`.
+5. Start the **External-task-handler** or the **Polling-handler** in each RF Worker folder ```python3 External-task-handler.py```.
+6. Observe your results in Cockpit, the log.hmtl, and Robocorp of each RF Worker.

 ## Robot framework tasks

+This section provides detailed information on the different implementations of Robot Framework used in this project.

 ### Robot framework for user interface (UI) automation